Message From The Founder

 Surgery

 The surgery was successful.
 The surgeons removed as much of the tumor as they could within acceptable levels of risk to my long-term health.
-I had limited speech following the operation, close to no control over the right side of my body, and 50 staples across my head that I embrace as a daily reminder of this journey – but I was alive, I had made it.
-I remained in hospital for a few nights, then was allowed to go back home, where my journey would enter the next phase.
+I had limited speech following the operation, close to no control over the right side of my body, and 50 staples across my head that I embrace as a daily reminder of this journey – but I was alive; I had made it.
+I remained in the hospital for a few nights, then was allowed to go back home, where my journey would enter the next phase.

 Rehabilitation